From better driver management through fuel and cost reduction, to more profit, this article shows you 16 benefits of driver route software.

 Tracking software is an umbrella term that describes digital tools used for tracking vehicle, fleet, or driver locations.
 Tracker software uses geocoding technology and GPS to receive and access text-based data.
 It can then convey the data to map coordinates visible through its interface in real-time.

 Unlike telematics systems, tracking software doesn’t require a specific device to work.
 Instead, it can connect to a number of devices such as GPS devices or smartphones.
 But also telematics devices.

 This is what makes it an underlying system for more complex tracking applications like fleet management software.
-Or a module in software suites like delivery management software.
+Or a module in software suites like routing or delivery management software.

 Driver tracking software uses mobile data networks to link up to different devices and collect data in real-time.